 On June 18, 2013, Protalix Ltd. entered into a Supply and Technology Transfer Agreement (the "Brazil Agreement") with Fundação Oswaldo Cruz ("Fiocruz"), an arm of the Brazilian MOH, for taliglucerase alfa.
-The brand name for taliglucerase alfa in Brazil is UPLYSO.
 The first term of the technology transfer is seven years and the agreement may be extended for an additional five-year term, as needed, to complete the technology transfer.
 The technology transfer is designed to be effected in four stages and is intended to transfer to Fiocruz the capacity and skills required for the Brazilian government to construct its own manufacturing facility, at its sole expense, and to produce a sustainable, high quality, and cost effective supply of taliglucerase alfa.
-Under the agreement, Fiocruz has committed to purchase at least approximately \$40 million worth of taliglucerase alfa during the first two years of the agreement.
+Under the agreement, Fiocruz committed to purchase at least approximately \$40 million worth of taliglucerase alfa during the first two years of the agreement.
+With respect to the first required purchase amount, the Company has recorded revenues of approximately \$3.5 million for sales of taliglucerase alfa to Fiocruz 2014, and revenues of approximately \$1.7 million for sales of taliglucerase alfa to Fiocruz during the three months ended March 31, 2015.
 In subsequent years, Fiocruz is required to purchase at least approximately \$40 million worth of taliglucerase alfa per year.
 Additionally, Protalix Ltd. is not required to complete the final stage of the technology transfer until Fiocruz purchases at least approximately \$280 million worth of taliglucerase alfa.
-The Brazil Agreement became effective during the first quarter of 2014.
+The Brazil Agreement became effective during January 2014.